dhis2/dhis2-docs/src/developer/web-api/users.md

 ### User login (Experimental) { #webapi_user_login }

-This is endpoint is not meant for external use, unless you are implmenting a custom login app, which you probably should not do, unless you have a very good reason.
+This endpoint is not meant for external use, unless you are implmenting a custom login app, which you probably should not do, unless you have a very good reason.

 A user can log in and get a session cookie with the following example:
 `POST` `/api/auth/login`